Why it matters whether you use a tenancy agreement or a licence

 - the occupation is for a short period of time - the licence agreement says the licensee must go after say, two weeks

-- the landlord lives in the property as his or her own accommodation at the same time
+- the landlord lives in the property as their own accommodation at the same time

 - the licensee does not live there at all times, but irregularly